asuttles/AndyEdit/README.md

 > git clone https://github.com/asuttles/AndyEdit.git

-From the top-level directory, make the editor:
+From the top-level directory, simply type 'make' to compile the editor:

 > make